Free Tool

 Before-school care After-school programs Summer day camps Babysitters & nannies School break care Holiday programs Early dismissal care Elder care

-A family paying $200/week for after-school care and a Friday night babysitter is spending $12,000+ per year — well above the $7,500 DCFSA cap.
-They should be maxing out their contribution, but most aren't because they think DCFSA is "just for daycare."
+A family paying $200/week for after-school care plus a Friday night babysitter is spending $12,000+ per year, well above the $7,500 DCFSA cap.
+They should be maxing out their contribution — and saving thousands in taxes, but most aren't because they think DCFSA is "just for daycare."

 The fix: stop saying "childcare benefit" in enrollment materials.
 Say "dependent care benefit" and list specific examples by age group.
-And give employees a tool like SitterSync that makes it effortless to use DCFSA funds on the babysitters and caregivers they're already paying out of pocket.
+And give employees SitterSync so they can actually use DCFSA funds on the babysitters they're already paying out of pocket.

 How does the employer save money from DCFSA?

-DCFSA contributions are deducted from employees' gross wages before FICA taxes are calculated.
-Since employers pay a matching 7.65% FICA rate (6.2% Social Security + 1.45% Medicare) on each employee's taxable wages, every dollar diverted into a DCFSA directly reduces the employer's tax bill.
-There is no cost to offer the benefit — it's a pure savings.
+DCFSA contributions come out of employees' gross wages before FICA taxes are calculated.
+Employers pay a matching 7.65% FICA rate (6.2% Social Security + 1.45% Medicare) on taxable wages, so every dollar going into a DCFSA directly reduces your tax bill.
+There's no cost to offer the benefit.
+It only saves you money.

 What qualifies as a dependent care expense?

-Eligible expenses include daycare, preschool, before/after-school programs, summer day camps, babysitting, and elder-care services for a dependent who lives with the employee at least 8 hours per day.
-In-home babysitters and nannies qualify as long as care is provided so the employee (and spouse, if applicable) can work or look for work.
-The biggest barrier?
-Paperwork — most families already have a caregiver they trust but skip DCFSA because dealing with receipts, tax IDs, and reimbursement forms is a hassle.
-SitterSync handles all of that so employees can actually use their pre-tax dollars on the caregivers they already know.
+Daycare, preschool, before/after-school programs, summer day camps, babysitting, and elder care all qualify.
+The dependent must live with the employee at least 8 hours per day, and care must be provided so the employee (and spouse) can work or look for work.
+The biggest barrier is paperwork.
+Most families already have a caregiver but skip DCFSA because dealing with receipts, reimbursement claims, and collecting sitter SSNs for year-end tax reporting isn't worth the hassle.
+SitterSync handles all of that.
 Overnight camps and tuition for kindergarten and above are not eligible.

 What is the DCFSA contribution limit for 2026?